ggonnella/textformats/manuals/Python_API.md

 The subdirectory ``python`` contains the Python API, as a pip package.

+## Building from source code

+In order to build the Python API package from the source code, the Python library `nimporter` is required, which can be installed using `pip`.
+Also, of course, `nim` and a C compiler must be installed.

+The provided `Makefile` can be used.
+Its default goal is to compile and install the package.
+If necessary, provide the path to the python interpreter in the variable PYTHON.

 ## Quick tutorial by examples
 Assuming the specification file ``myspec.yaml`` contains:
 ``YAML